 Refunds are calculated from the date of official withdrawal.
-A withdrawal is considered official when a completed Student Withdrawal Form has been submitted to the Registrar's Office.
+A withdrawal is considered official when a completed Petition to Withdraw Form has been submitted to the Office of the Registrar.
 The Registrar must approve withdrawals for all students.

 Tuition charges may be refunded or credited per the following schedules: